 On this dayNov 27, 1995

 On November 27, 1995, the Weekly Standard published an article by Princeton University political science professor John Dilulio.
-Entitled “The Coming of the Super-Predators,” the article predicted the United States would be home to 270,000 violent youth by 2010.
-According to Dilulio, growing rates of “moral poverty” were causing aggressive behavior among poor and minority youth and building toward a crisis.
+Entitled “The Coming of the Super-Predators,” the article predicted the U.S. would be home to 270,000 violent youth by 2010.
+According to Professor Dilulio, growing rates of “moral poverty” were causing aggressive behavior among poor and minority youth and were building toward a crisis.

-Dilulio's “super-predator” language came to be commonly used in conjunction with dire predictions that a vast increase in violent juvenile crime was looming.
+Professor Dilulio's “super-predator” language came to be commonly used in conjunction with dire predictions that a vast increase in violent juvenile crime was looming.
 Theorists suggested that the nation would soon see “elementary school youngsters who pack guns instead of lunches” and who “have absolutely no respect for human life.”
 Much of the frightening imagery was racially coded.
-For example, in “My Black Crime Problem, and Ours," Dilulio warned of “270,000 more young predators on the streets than in 1990, coming at us in waves over the next two decades ... as many as half of these juvenile super-predators could be young black males.”
+For example, in “My Black Crime Problem, and Ours,” Professor Dilulio warned of “270,000 more young predators on the streets than in 1990, coming at us in waves over the next two decades ... as many as half of these juvenile super-predators could be young Black males.”

 Panic over the impending crime wave expected from these “radically impulsive, brutally remorseless” children led nearly every state to enact legislation mandating automatic adult prosecution for children, permitting sentences of life without parole or death for children, and/or allowing children to be housed with adult prisoners.
 But the predictions proved wildly inaccurate.
 Lower rates of juvenile crime from 1994 to 2000 despite simultaneous increases in the juvenile population led academics who had originally supported the “super-predator” theory to back away from their predictions, including Professor Dilulio himself.
 In 2001, the U.S. Surgeon General labeled the “super-predator” theory a myth.